MattVastarelli/Coding-Challenges/README.md

 ```

 ##### FizzBuzz
-Summary: for multiples of 5 and 3 print FizzBuzz, multiples of 5 print Fizz, multiples of 3 print Buzz, else just print he number
+Summary: For multiples of 5 and 3 print FizzBuzz, multiples of 5 print Fizz, multiples of 3 print Buzz, else just print he number